sim4ia/sigir2024/index.md

 <div class="jumbotron">
   <h2>Workshop report available!</h2>
-  <p>The results of the workshop were summarized in an workshop report for the SIGIR Forum.
-A <a href="https://arxiv.org/abs/2409.18024">preprint of the Sim4IA 2023 report</a> is available at arXiv.org.</p>
+  <p>The results of the workshop were summarized in a workshop report for the SIGIR Forum.
+A <a href="https://arxiv.org/abs/2409.18024">preprint of the Sim4IA 2024 report</a> is available at arXiv.org.</p>
   <p>
     <a class="btn btn-primary btn-lg" href="https://arxiv.org/abs/2409.18024" role="button">Access arXiv preprint</a>
   </p>